Usbac/aurora/docs/Architecture.md

 The Aurora codebase is structured in several directories.

-- `app` - Contains the code related to the controllers, languages and views.
+- `app` - Contains the code related to the project configuration, database, controllers, languages and views.

 - `bin` Contains the CLI code.

-- `bootstrap` - Contains the project configuration, routes and everything else related to the web app initialization.

-- `database` - Contains the database file and everything related to the database.

 - `docs` - Contains the Aurora documentation.